z-drack/z-drack/README.md

 ### 🔭 Goals for 2022

-• I would like to use this local to share my ideas, projects and help the community.<br/>
+• I would like to use this local to share my ideas, projects and help the community.

 • And develop my soft/hard skills.

 ### ☕️ Get in touch